Penn State Scandal: My Statement to the Paterno Family

 Photo by Flickr user audreyjm529 Enough already with the statements

-Since the moment that Jerry Sandusky was whisked out of the back of the courtroom on that fateful Friday night, with that creepy, blank stare and sporting that dog shit brown blazer, relatives of Joe Paterno has made it their personal business to provide ongoing reminders that they will not be ignored via crafted statements from their legal counsel.
+Since the moment that Jerry Sandusky was whisked out of the back of the courtroom on that fateful Friday night, with that creepy, blank stare and sporting that dog shit brown blazer, relatives of Joe Paterno have made it their personal business to provide ongoing reminders that they will not be ignored via crafted statements from their legal counsel.